 - Introduction to web systems and media

-Meanwhile, students studying computer science students are likely to see core courses in topics such as:
+Students studying computer science, on the other hand, may study core courses in topics such as:

 - Software engineering